tapis-project/tapis-java-build/README.md

 - notifications: linux, macOS with and without VPN
 - metav3-RH4-core: Is a docker image, no need to build
 - !!tapis-meta-security: STILL WAITING TO HEAR BACK FROM JoeM ABOUT SECURITY ERROR!!
-- tapis-testapps: linux, macOS ONLY WITH VPN CURRENTLY
+- tapis-testapps: linux, macOS with and without VPN
 - client-tests: SCHEDULED FOR REMOVAL, NO LONGER IN USE
-- tapis-shared-java-tst: linux, macOS ONLY WITH VPN CURRENTLY
+- tapis-shared-java-tst: linux, macOS with and without VPN
 - tapis-client-java-tst: SCHEDULED FOR REMOVAL, NO LONGER IN USE
-- !!tapis-vault-java-driver: **FAILS** USES OLD VERSION OF GRADLE
+- tapis-vault-java-driver: WILL ADD NOTE AND REQUIRE DEVELOPERS TO USE OLD VERSION OF GRADLE
 - client-demo-java: SCHEDULED FOR REMOVAL, NO LONGER IN USE

-### Current Hold-ups
-Now with the changed method of activating, the default profile repos are building at the desired speed and correctly as tested by tapis-cmd.
-Will need to go through built repos and check that parent pom is being inherited correctly.
-I am adding each edited pom to their own respective branch inside each repo named publicBuild.
-The only addition to the regular mvn clean install is now -DskipTaccProfile.